carlhenrikrolf/microtonOS/README.md

 Approximates [Burmese classical music](learn/burmese.md).
 Can be used for niche cases in [Greek](learn/greek.md), [Japanese](learn/east_asian.md) and [American](learn/american.md) music.

-🟡🟠
+🟡🟢
 **29edo.**
 41¢ steps.
 Approximates the perfect fifth well.
 Approximates [Arabic classical music](learn/arabic.md).
 I have approximated [Iranian classical music](learn/iranian.md) with 17edo, but 29edo would also have been a good choice.

-🟡🟡
+🟡🔵
 **31edo.**
 39¢ steps.
 Approximates 1/4 meantone tuning used in [European classical music](learn/european.md) from the 1600s.
 Closely approximates the harmonic seventh (the seventh harmonic) used in some European music but completely lacking from 12edo.

-🟡🟢
+🟡🟣
 **Compressed 20ed3/2 (octaveless).**
 35¢ steps.
 34 steps in a compressed octave
 Approximates the Carlos gamma scale (experimental music).

-🟡🔵
+🟡⚪
 **Streched 20ed3/2 (octaveless).**
 Same as before but mapped to 35 steps in a streched octave.
-It can approximate both the "minor" and the "major" scales in [Georgian classical music](learn/georgian.md).
+It can approximate both the "minor" and the "major" scales in [Georgian traditional music](learn/georgian.md).

 ## Controls